 It’s night-and-day better than the old one, and does the GT thing better than any rival

 £147,900 – £174,995

-Aston Martin DB11 review: The first clean-sheet, all-new Aston in more than a decade.
-A huge leap forwards
+The DB11 was the first clean-sheet, all-new Aston in more than a decade.
+A huge leap forwards, too

 BMW's enormous GT is best seen as a continent-crosser rather than the dynamic sports car many expected